divyagadhiya21/divyagadhiya21/README.md

 <h1 align="center">Hi 👋, I'm Divya Gadhiya</h1>
 <h3 align="center"> QA Engineer | Wesite Developer </h3>

-I'm Divya Gadhiya, a passionate, self-taught website developer and freelance QA and Software engineer from India and Canada.
+I'm Divya Gadhiya, a passionate, self-taught QA Engineer and Website Developer from Canada.
 My passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
-I care greatly about the experience, architecture, and code quality of the things I build.
+I care greatly about the experience, architecture, and code quality of the things I build and test.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community, and I love how collaboration and knowledge sharing happened through open-source.